MRI (Magnetic Resonance Imaging)

 MRI scans with specific guidelines

 Dress your child comfortably in clothes that are easily removable (sweatshirts, t-shirts).
 Your child will be given hospital pyjamas or gowns to change into for the MRI.
-There are different preparations for each type of MRI scan available.
+Preparation instructions will vary between different scans.
+If your child has a condition that makes it difficult to change them, a gown or set of pyjamas could be picked up and dressed in for the MRI appointment.

-Hearing protection must be worn in the MRI room.
-Patient must wear ear plugs and possibly head phones as well.
-The MRI staff at SickKids will ensure that the machine, equipment and procedures are tailored to meet the unique needs of each paediatric patient.
+Hearing protection must be worn in the MRI room as provided by the MRI Technologist.
+The MRI staff at SickKids will ensure that the machine, equipment and exams are tailored to meet the unique needs of each paediatric patient.

 -

-You will be asked to fast (no food or drink) prior to the exam (4 or 6 hours) - specific fasting time frames will be explained to you by telephone call from our team.
+- You will be asked to fast (no food or drink) prior to the exam (4 or 6 hours) - instructions will be communicated by telephone.

-If your child is being sedated for this exam, please follow fasting guidelines above.
+- If your child is being sedated or put asleep for this exam, please follow fasting guidelines above.

 MRI with contrast

 For the MRI exam, your child may be given a gadolinium-based contrast agent (GBCA) through an intravenous line (IV).
 This contrast agent makes certain body structures light up in MRI pictures.
 Not all MRI studies require a contrast agent.
-IV contrast, as requested by the Radiologist, can help us provide the earliest and most accurate diagnosis MRI Personnel will ask the patient or the caregiver to fill out an MRI contrast screening form.
-This form helps to see if there are any concerns with administering the gadolinium-based contrast.
+IV contrast, as requested by the Radiologist, can help us provide the earliest and most accurate diagnosis.
+MRI Personnel will assess any concerns at the time of MRI screening.

-In case of an allergy to contrast, more preparations may be necessary.
+In case of an allergy to contrast, additional precautions may be necessary.
 Please speak with your primary care provider about contrast allergies.

 Visit Wonderful Alternatives to General Anesthesia & Sedation.

-- Person accompanying will be asked to sit near the scanner.
+- If needed, the person accompanying will be asked to sit near the scanner.

 - You may bring something to read but it must have no staples.